 Bears are quite intriguing and fun to watch.
 They are notoriously comical and playful.
-But don’t let their cuddly look and clown-like behavior make you believe they are all that.
+But don’t let their fuzzy, cuddly appearance and clown-like behavior make you believe they are all that.
 While they may appear as big and fuzzy gentle giants, bears are still wild and can be potentially dangerous animals.

 Understand Bear Behavior